marciowinter/BegProgC4dummies/README.md

 Lessons and exercices from book "Beginning Programming with C For Dummies".

 *** WARNING ***
-Chapters 1, 2 and 3 were skipped in the archives for a very strong reason.
+Chapters 1, 2 were skipped in the archives for a very strong reason.

 ****** VERY RUDIMENTARY AND SIMPLE! ******